Anytime-Valid Tests of Group Invariance through Conformal Prediction: Sequential group actions and online compression models

-The items of Definition~\ref{def:seq_groups} introduce additional structure in the sequential testing problem.
-Item~\ref{item:ordered_groups} gives an ordering of the sequence of groups by inclusion, \ref{item:sequential_action} ensures that this inclusion does not change the action of the groups on past data, and \ref{item:ass_iso} implies that the groups do not act on ``future'' data.
+Here, item~\ref{item:ordered_groups} gives an ordering of the sequence of groups by inclusion, \ref{item:sequential_action} ensures that this inclusion does not change the action of the groups on past data, and \ref{item:ass_iso} implies that the groups do not act on ``future'' data.
 As a result, invariance of $X^{n-1}$ under $G_{n-1}$ is implied by invariance of $X^{n}$ under $G_{n}$ and the individual statements of invariance in~\eqref{eq:null} for each $n$ do not contradict each other.
-Some examples are in order.

-\begin{example}[Within-batch invariance] Perhaps the simplest example is when, for each $n$, $G_n$ has a product structure and acts on $\mathcal{X}^n$ componentwise.
-This is when
+The simplest example of a sequential action is when each $G_n=G_{n-1}\times H_n$ for some group $H_n$ and $G_n$ acts on $\mathcal{X}^n$ componentwise, i.e., $g_nX^n=(h_1X_1,\dots, h_nX_n)$.
+This setting is, among others, discussed in detail by~\citet{koning2023online}.
+A more complicated example of a sequential action (testing for sphericity) is given in Section~\ref{sec:orthogonal_ex}.